-- Slurry at 6%DM applied by LESS is worth €29/1,000 gallons and contains 9 units N -5 units P -32 units K. - Farmers should assess their slurry storage facilities to ensure that they meet the minimum storage requirements for their county. - The open period for slurry spreading in Co.
-Clare January 16th. - For two weeks following the opening of the spreading period slurry must be kept at least 10 meters away from rivers, streams, watercourses and drains. - This reverts to 5 meters once this time period has elapsed - Slurry cannot be spread on fields that are: - frozen or snow covered - \circ waterlogged - flooded or likely to flood - o heavy rain is forecast within 48 hours - Maximise the nutrient content of slurry by spreading wher - Soil temperatures are at 6°C and rising - o Soils are trafficable and are not saturated - \circ Slurry is targeted to drier fields with a requirement for P and K and have a good pH - Avoid applying to fields that are highly connected to the drainage network of the farm, critical source areas (CSAs), until weather conditions are favourable - Application rates of slurry must match growth rates of the crop
+- Slurry at 6%DM applied by LESS is worth €28/1,000 gallons and contains 9 units N -5 units P -32 units K. - Farmers should assess their slurry storage facilities to ensure that they meet the minimum storage requirements for their county. - For two weeks following the opening of the spreading period slurry must be kept at least 10 meters away from rivers, streams, watercourses and drains. - This reverts to 5 meters once this time period has elapsed - Slurry cannot be spread on fields that are: - o frozen or snow covered - o waterlogged - o flooded or likely to flood - heavy rain is forecast within 48 hours - Maximise the nutrient content of slurry by spreading when: - Soil temperatures are at 6°C and rising - o Soils are trafficable and are not saturated - Slurry is targeted to drier fields with a requirement for P and K and have a good pH - Avoid applying to fields that are highly connected to the drainage network of the farm, critical source areas (CSAs), until weather conditions are favourable - $\circ$ $\;$ Application rates of slurry must match growth rates of the crop